Analysis | Trump’s campaign depends on his supporters putting their health at risk

 The positivity rate is still heading higher.
 We can, therefore, expect the number of hospitalizations and deaths to do the same.

 On Tuesday, the White House science policy office released a list of Trump’s accomplishments as president.
-At the top of the list was “ending the Covid-19 pandemic,” according to Politico — an achievement that will come as a surprise to the 70,000 people who just learned that they have contracted the virus.
+At the top of the list was “ending the covid-19 pandemic,” according to Politico — an achievement that will come as a surprise to the 70,000 people who just learned that they have contracted the virus.

 But, again, Trump’s campaign depends on everyone pretending that this is true.
 It depends on claiming that everything is nearly back to normal, enough so that he can hold rallies and that no one should be concerned about voting in person.

-“If you think Covid is a big deal, then you are not voting for the president,” a former administration official told Politico’s Nancy Cook.
+“If you think covid is a big deal, then you are not voting for the president,” a former administration official told Politico’s Nancy Cook.
 And, as a corollary, voting for the president or, even more so, attending one of his rallies requires that you not think the virus is a big deal.